Best Fruits for Eczema & Psoriasis: Anthocyanins, Histamine Triggers & Individual Response

 A fruit-rich anti-inflammatory diet supports eczema and psoriasis management meaningfully — but diet alone rarely addresses all nutritional gaps relevant to these conditions.
 Vitamin D, in particular, is unavailable from fruit in significant amounts and is the nutrient most consistently associated with both conditions in clinical research.

-Drought's Skin Support Formula provides 14 nutrients including vitamin D, zinc, vitamin C, magnesium, and CoQ10 — addressing the nutritional ground that even a well-chosen fruit-rich diet doesn't reliably cover.
+Drought's Skin Support Formulaprovides 14 nutrients including vitamin D, zinc, vitamin C, magnesium, and CoQ10 — addressing the nutritional ground that even a well-chosen fruit-rich diet doesn't reliably cover.
 Made in the UK, suitable for vegetarians, formulated for consistent long-term daily use.

 FAQs: Fruit and skin conditions

-What fruit is best for eczema?
+What fruits are best for eczema?

-Can fruit trigger eczema?
+Can fruit trigger eczema or psoriasis?

-Is fruit good for psoriasis?
+Is citrus fruit bad for eczema?

-Should I avoid fruit completely?
+Should I avoid fruit if I have eczema or psoriasis?

 Most fruits are beneficial for eczema and psoriasis — contributing antioxidants, vitamin C, fibre, and gut-supportive compounds that reduce systemic inflammation over time.
 The fruits worth prioritising are those with the strongest anti-inflammatory credentials: blueberries, apples (quercetin), cherries, avocado, and beta-carotene-rich options like mango and papaya.
 The complication is salicylate sensitivity — a real phenomenon affecting a subset of people with eczema — which means that some of the most recommended fruits can be personal triggers.
 Oral allergy syndrome adds another layer of individual variation.
 The practical approach is consistent observation, individual testing, and confirmation of specific triggers rather than blanket restriction of fruit as a category.

-Written by the Drought Skin team — specialists in natural support for psoriasis and eczema.
+Written by the Drought Skin team — specialists in natural support for psoriasis, eczema and acne